rspec/rspec-rails/features/upgrade/README.md

     now only be raised if there are pending migrations afterwards the schema has been loaded.

-    There are a few things you still need to be aware of with this:
+    There are a few caveates to be aware of when using this:

-      - you still need to run the migrations manually, except now you just run them in your development environment
+      - Migrations still need to be run manually; although now this only has to be done in the 'development' environment
-      - if you have not initialized the schema an exception will be raised stating you need to run `rake db:migrate` first
+      - An exception will be raised If the schema has not been initialized.
+The exception will provide instructions stating `rake db:migrate` needs to be run.

-If you wish to opt-out of checking the pending migrations, you should set this on the Rails side.
+It is possible to opt-out of checking for pending migrations.
+Since this is actually a feature of Rails, the change needs to be done as part of the Rails configuration.
 To do this, add the following to your `config/environments/test.rb` file:

 ```ruby